Bladder augmentation and Mitrofanoff

 Your child’s surgeon will visit you to explain about the operation in more detail, discuss any worries you might have and ask you to give your permission for the operation by signing a consent form.
 An anaesthetist will also visit you to explain about the anaesthetic and pain relief after the operation.
 If your child has any medical problems, such as allergies, please tell the doctors.
 Please also bring in any medicines your child is currently taking.

-Diagram of the three stages in the Mitrofanoff operation
+Diagram of the three stages in the bladder augmentation and Mitrofanoff operation

 What does the operation involve?